 Best wood golf tee for use with irons and fairway woods

-The Pride Professional ProLength 2 ¾” Golf Tee remains one of the most durable and high performing wooden golf tees on the market today.
+The Pride Golf ProLength 2 ¾” Tee remains one of the most durable and high-performing wooden golf tees on the market today.
 With a wide yellow band across the shaft, you’ll never second guess your tee height again.

 Pride Golf Tee

 - Several vibrant and colorful choices for tee color to spruce up your golf accessories

 - Safe non-toxic paint on the golf tees provide safety for the golfer and the environment

 - Highly durable with reduced breakage due to quality manufacturing